 What is design thinking in the context of software?
 We're developing a new approach to software design that achieves usability and robustness by going deeper than the user interface.

-The fundamental question of software design-- namely how to shape software so that it is more usable-- has been strangely marginalized.
-We've made great progress on user interfaces, but the structures that affect usability, flexibility, robustness, and even security, like deeper in the software.
+The fundamental question of software design---namely how to shape software so that it is more usable---has been strangely marginalized.
+We've made great progress on user interfaces, but the structures that affect usability, flexibility, robustness, and even security, lie deeper in the software.

 In a cluster of related projects, we're developing: